How Do You Get Rid Of Zombie Cells

 Senescent cells, often dubbed "zombie cells," are cells that have stopped dividing but refuse to die.
 This state of limbo might seem harmless, but these cells secrete a range of inflammatory molecules, enzymes, and growth factors collectively known as the Senescence-Associated Secretory Phenotype (SASP).
 The SASP can wreak havoc on surrounding healthy cells, contributing to chronic inflammation, tissue damage, and age-related diseases like arthritis, heart disease, Alzheimer's, and even cancer.

 Senescence is a natural process that plays important roles such as wound healing and preventing cancer by halting the division of damaged cells.
-However, as we age, our bodies become less efficient at clearing out these senescent cells.
+On the flip side, as we age, our bodies become less efficient at clearing out these senescent cells.
 Their accumulation leads to a cascade of negative effects, accelerating the aging process and increasing our susceptibility to disease.

 The Senescence-Associated Secretory Phenotype (SASP)